Laura10101/kitten-calculator/README.md

   - The first of the following examples shows that when dad's base colour is black, the user can specify that he carries the chocolate or cinnamon gene, but not both.
   - The second example shows that when dad's base colour is chocolate, the user can only specify that dad carries cinnamon.
   - This reflects the genetic reality: a black cat can carry either chocolate or cinnamon, but not both.
 A chocolate cat can carry cinnamon.
   - Likewise, only a non-dilute (black, chocolate, or cinnamon) selection will result in the question 'Does this cat carry dilute?'.
-Blue, lilac and fawn cats are homozygous dilute, so we do not need to ascertain whether they carry the gene: we already know their full genetic status for that trait.
+Blue, lilac and fawn cats are homozygous dilute, so we do not need to ascertain whether they carry the gene: we already know their full genetic status for that trait from their phenotype.
 Conditional questions thereby remove the chance of a user inputting incorect or impossible genetic combinations.
 Given that most users of the application will likely not have a high degree of knowledge of feline genetics, this is especially important.

   ![Colours carried options for a black parent](https://laura10101.github.io/kitten-calculator/documentation/features/black-dad-carry-options.png)